ChiKitsune/SwapThings/README.md

     Nudges the player in a random direction
       - Note: Direction chances are based on the config chance values
       - Note: Strength is also in the config and default to .7 which will push the player one block in that direction
+      - Note: Multiplier config values will times the normal direction chance by the multiplier based on what direction the player is facing.
+A 0 for either the Chance or Multiplier will never nudge that direction and a 1 is default.

 #####  ```/swapthings quickhide [playername] [<item> <message>]```
     Throws the four basic armor slots, offhand, and held item onto the ground.
 Then replaces all of those slots with the item given or if none given a random one in the below list and displays a message to all players on server.